desivar/honduras-archive-v2/README.md

 **Recuerdos de Honduras** is an open digital archive dedicated to preserving and making accessible historical records from Honduras.
 From newspaper clippings and portraits to birth, marriage, and death records, the archive brings together primary sources that document the lives of people and the events that shaped Honduran history.

 Whether you are tracing your family roots, conducting academic research, or simply exploring Honduras's rich past, Recuerdos de Honduras provides a searchable, citable, and growing collection of digitized historical materials.
+This new version is able to scann document, fill most of the form, and display a radomly document during 24 hours ,after that teh system display another one.

 ---